 Each time, there was an opportunity for in-depth networking to take place.
 Everyone I met was friendly, internationally-oriented, and striving to make the best possible out of their careers and lives.
 Some people had lived in the region for over 20 years, others were fairly new, like me.
 Some were going through a career transition, others were long-established in their professional roles.
 But, regardless of the particular background or personal circumstances, I was amazed that I could learn something from everyone I spoke to.

 I started to approach each new encounter with curiosity and an open mind, and by doing this, I was able to find out about job opportunities or get referrals for contacts at companies I was interested in working for.
 This made the experience of networking more comfortable.
 Eventually, I learned that networking does not just stop after each event – it becomes truly useful if you continue to follow-up afterwards.

-Most importantly, I realised that networking is a two-way street – it works in both directions.
-Because of the opportunities and the tools that GWIT provided, I was able to expand my professional circle, determine the next steps in my career path and feel more connected to the community.
+Most importantly, I realized that networking is a two-way street – it works in both directions.
+Because of the opportunities GWIT provided, I expanded my professional circle, determined the next steps in my career path, and felt more connected to the community.

 I may not have found a new job yet.
 But armed with more confidence in networking and more contacts, the process of finding one has become much more fun.

-GWIT is a non-profit organisation and chapter of the Organisation of Women in International Trade (OWIT), which has approximately 3,000 members in 30 chapters throughout the world.
+GWIT is a non-profit organization.
+It is a chapter of the Organisation of Women in International Trade (OWIT); OWIT has 3,000 members in 30 chapters throughout the world.
 As of 2010, GWIT will be known as OWIT – Lake Geneva.
 For more information, visit www.gwit.ch.